 Collagen derived from fresh water fish and MADE IN THE USA.

 - BEST ABSORBENCY:

 The low molecular mass/weight of Elavonne's Amino Collagen C means that your body uses it more quickly and effectively.
-You'll see results quicker and with less calories than with whole collagen supplements.
+You'll see results quicker and with less calories than with other collagen supplements.